hlrs-vis/vineyard-segmentation/README.md

 ## Getting Started
 This repository contain two code files.
 The main program executes by calling the Unet-model subprogram.
+You can either go directly to the Recommended User-Ajustable Parameters for implementation, or read the code-by-code overview to learn more about the program's architecture.

+### Recommended User-Ajustable Parameters of Main.py
+* Specify the node (line 34, 38)
+* Dataset (line 69)
+* Patch_size (line 70)
+* Labels (line 185~209, 241)
+* Ratio of Training-Testing dataset (line 246)
+* Weight (line 256)
+* Batch_size (line 280)
+* Epoch (line 282)

+### Program Structure
+The program structure will introduce the workflow of the main program and the sub-programs.
+For a more detailed explanation of the program, please refer to the comments in the code.

-### Main Program Structure
+#### Main Program Structure
 1. MultiWorkerMirroredStrategy Environment Setup:
 Ensure the current directory is in the system path.
 Set the CUDA_VISIBLE_DEVICES environment variable to specify GPU usage.